msobanjo/courseware/topics/powershell/modules/navigation/README.md

 cd ..
 ```

-Because `..` really just means “one directory up”, we can use it mixed in with other folders as well.
+`..` just means “one directory up”, and we can use it alongside other folders as well.
 For instance if there were two folders:
 - `C:\Users\bob\folder_1`
 - `C:\Users\bob\folder_2`